Conventional Loans in PA: Homebuyer Requirements

 First, the donor of the gift funds must be a close relative, such

-of repayment.
-Anyone connected to you through blood, marriage, adoption,
+expectation of repayment.
+Anyone connected to you through blood,

-should state who the donor is, how much money is being given, and that
+letter should state who the donor is, how much money is being given,

-there is no expectation of repayment.
-The lender will provide you with
+and that there is no expectation of repayment.
+The lender will

-The donor will need to provide a bank statement or other documentation
+closing, and the donor must provide a bank statement or other

-If you meet all of the requirements above, gift funds can be a great
+If you meet all the requirements above, gift funds can be a great

-loan.
-Just be sure to follow the guidelines and provide the necessary
+conventional loan.
+Just follow the guidelines and provide the

 Conventional Loan Cosigner